Texas Court Records

 Step 2: Gather pertinent information needed to facilitate the filing process.

-Before filing, applicants will be required to provide the original case number, arrest date, arresting agency, and applicant's personal identification information including social security number and date of birth.
+Before filing, applicants are generally required to provide the original case number, arrest date, arresting agency, and applicant's personal identification information including social security number and date of birth.

 Step 3: File the petition for a non-disclosure order